Skip to content

 }

-Updatable settings (safe to change at runtime)
+Updatable settings (safe to change at runtime):

-Non-updatable settings · (would corrupt existing data)
+Non-updatable settings (would corrupt existing data):

-• enable_block_indexes - Cannot change index structure on existing SSTables
+• enable_block_indexes - Cannot change index structure

-• comparator_name - Cannot change sort order on existing data
+• comparator_name - Cannot change sort order

 Configuration persistence